WinterAxis/ESV-MD-Bible/The_Bible_esv/5_Deuteronomy/Deut_32.md

 because you broke faith with me in the midst of the people of Israel at the waters of Meribah-kadesh, in the wilderness of Zin, and because you did not treat me as holy in the midst of the people of Israel.

 ###### 52
-For you shall see the land before you, but you shall not go there, into the land that I am giving to the people of Israel." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For you shall see the land before you, but you shall not go there, into the land that I am giving to the people of Israel."

 ***